mnichol3/my_jgcri/CEDS/notes/gridding_paper_plots.md

 In the above examples, the file's grid resolution is `0.25x0.25` degrees, so the gridded emissions **must** be re-aggreagated on to a 0.5 x 0.5 degree grid before the file can be passed to the plotting functions.
 However, if the file's `grid` resolution was `'0.5x0.5 degree latitudexlongitude'`, it could be passed to the plotting functions as-is (Sec 3).

-### 2.2 Installing cdo on Windows 10
+### 2.2 Installing CDO on Windows 10

-The easiest way to re-aggregate 0.25 deg gridded emissions data onto a 0.5 deg grid is by utilizing the [Climate Data Operators (cdo) toolset](https://code.mpimet.mpg.de/projects/cdo).
+The easiest way to re-aggregate 0.25 deg gridded emissions data onto a 0.5 deg grid is by utilizing the [Climate Data Operators (CDO) toolset](https://code.mpimet.mpg.de/projects/cdo).
 Hopefully you're using a Unix-based or Windows 10 system.
 If not, good luck.

 Although cdo can by installed on Windows 10 by utilizing cygwin, the most easiest method of installation is by utilizing Windows 10's [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).